Individual Therapy

 Mindfulness

 Whether we call it meditation, mindfulness, or attention training, it’s about intentionally paying attention without judgment in the here and now.
 This practice has been around for millennia in many different forms and cultures.
-More recently, researchers have studied the clinical effectiveness of mindfulness via controlled research studies.
+More recently, researchers have studied the clinical effectiveness of mindfulness via controlled studies.
 Mindfulness has been shown as an effective means of working with stress, anxiety, burnout, in managing health challenges, amongst other benefits.

 I also integrate Self Compassion into my practice which is an evidence-based mindfulness intervention.